Poortugal; Where all dreams are shattered and all nightmares begin

 Truck from a Portuguese beer company

-Even the big companies in Portugal lack pride. | The Real Portugal
+Even the big companies in Portugal lack zest. | The Real Portugal

 In practical and effective terms, European civilization ends in Spain.

 Buying a new car in Portugal is also very expensive, again much more expensive than in any other EU country (we are used to it by now).
-No wonder that the Portuguese State, will also scam you when you buy a new car.
+No wonder that the Portuguese State, also tries to scam you when you buy a new car.
 Portugal is the only country in the EU, as far as I know, that charges two taxes, one on top of the other, which is totally illegal under European law.
 When you buy a new car in Portugal, you pay the ISV (vehicle tax) and then you pay VAT, but not just on the net price of the car as it should be, but on the net price of the car plus the ISV tax, which greatly inflates the amount of VAT to be paid, which is why in Portugal when you buy a new car, from a middle class car upwards, you start paying almost the same amount of tax as the net value of the car itself, that is, you’re paying for two vehicles, one for you and another for the Portuguese government thieves.

 However, you will also be screwed by the Portuguese State crooks if you buy an imported used vehicle.
 Once again, you will be charged more illegal taxes in Portugal in total disregard of European law.
 The Vehicle Tax (ISV) levied on used cars imported into Portugal violates the principle of free movement of goods.
 This tax has a cubic capacity component and an environmental component, and in the first case, the vehicles are entitled to a reduction based on the number of years of use.
 In the case of the environmental component, this does not happen, i.e. the age of the imported used cars is not taken into account when calculating the tax.
 This causes the final tax to skyrocket.

 As if that were not enough, there is another illegal tax levied on imported vehicles at the amount charged, called the Single Circulation Tax (IUC), which also does not take into account the true age of the imported vehicle, but instead calculates the amount of tax to be paid based on the registration date of the imported vehicle in Portugal, which certainly makes the amount charged much higher, since the vehicle is registered in Portugal as if it were a new brand vehicle!
-There you go, getting ripped off again by the Portuguese State!
+There you go, getting ripped off again by the Portuguese thieving state!

 It’s amazing how the Portuguese government crooks constantly mock the EU and the Court of Justice of the European Union (CJEU).
 The EU Commission and the CJEU have repeatedly warned Portugal (for many years) that it MUST respect European law and that Portugal is committing a series of infringements, but the Portuguese crooks don’t give a heck about the EU institutions when it is not favorable to their pockets, thereby depriving its citizens of better living conditions, in this case, cheaper cars.
-The problem is that the Portuguese citizens are so stupid that they don’t mind a bit being harmed and extorted to the bones, so they remain cowardly mute in the face of all this blatant robbery, as in EVERYTHING else that is so wrong in their putrid society.
+The problem is that the Portuguese citizens are so stupid that they don’t mind a bit being hurt and extorted to the bone, so they remain cowardly mute in the face of all this blatant robbery, as in EVERYTHING else that is so wrong in their putrid society.

 Portuguese NEVER protest (against what really matters), they just submissively swallow all the thievery and insults!
 Portuguese people are so meek.

 In addition, you cannot cultivate yourself and network in Portugal, for example, there are almost no international trade fairs and events.
 If you work in a field that goes beyond growing tomatoes and raising sheep or making “chorizos”, you have to fly to Europe to cultivate yourself, because nothing modern and contemporary ever happens in Portugal.
+In the same way, that there are almost no cultural events and shows, and those that do take place are almost always of a cringe-worthy mediocrity.

 Portuguese at a bus stop waiting for the bus

-We can perfectly attest in these photos that Portugal is a country of very poor people. (most of the country) | The Real Portugal
+In these photos we can perfectly attest that Portugal is a country of very poor people. (most of the country) | The Real Portugal

 As a rule of thumb, you won’t be intellectually stimulated by talking to Portuguese, quite the opposite.
 Portugal is like a big village, but with cavemen, most people in the cities have the same peasant and medieval mentality as the more remote villages of Portugal and therefore lack any kind of erudition, that’s why you always hear, especially on big holidays, “Eu vou pra terra” something like “I’m going back to my hamlet”.
-The Portuguese are really stuck in the past.
+The Portuguese really are stuck in the past.

 The Portuguese like to talk about trivialities all day long, which is fine, as long as it’s not ONLY what people talk about all the time!
-They don’t show the slightest curiosity about more sophisticated, abstract, intellectual and serious subjects, and when they do, you hear so much preposterous and meaningless rubbish, let alone talk and criticize the state of Portugal and its fake “democracy” that has been stolen by the crooks in power, namely in the judiciary and politics, the Portuguese quite impolitely just shut their faces to you.
+They don’t show the slightest curiosity about more sophisticated, abstract, intellectual and serious subjects, and when they do, you hear so much preposterous and meaningless rubbish, let alone talk about and criticize the state of Portugal and its fake “democracy” that has been stolen by the crooks in power, namely in the judiciary and in politics, the Portuguese quite impolitely just shut their faces to you.
 They don’t care!

 The raw truth is that the root of this intellectual numbness lies in the Portuguese population as a whole, who are people of very low quality.

-The Portuguese in general are people of very bad character and are quite envious, which makes it even more difficult to live in Portugal, since we as human beings like and need, at least most of us, to cultivate some healthy friendships.
+The Portuguese are generally people of very bad character and are quite envious, which makes it even more difficult to live in Portugal, since we as human beings like and need, at least most of us, to cultivate some healthy friendships.
 It is almost impossible to make a real friendship with a Portuguese because you can never trust them unless you really, really know that person, which most of the time will be impossible.
-From my anecdotal perception, you only have a 5% chance of a Portuguese person being trustworthy and reliable, so, beware because the odds are heavily against you (very especially in serious matters or that involve large sums of money).
-Of course, I always prefer to trust people because it is pleasant and productive, otherwise everything becomes very stressful and difficult to accomplish, making life unbearable.
+From my anecdotal perception, you only have a 5% chance of a Portuguese person being trustworthy and reliable, so, beware because the odds are heavily against you (very especially in serious matters or those involving large sums of money).
+Of course, I always prefer to trust people because it is pleasant and productive, otherwise everything becomes very stressful and difficult to accomplish, making life basically unbearable.
 Regretfully, many Portuguese, when they see someone honest and honorable, interpret it as a weakness and a great opportunity to take advantage of.

 It is very difficult for honest and good-hearted people to see evil or even to think badly of others, and this attitude, which is the right one, could very well mean getting into a lot of very ugly troubles in Portugal.